SimranKaur-23/My-Portfolio/README.md

 # [Project 3: Customer Segmentation Engine]

 As a part of this project, I created a customer base segregator wherein performed Exploratory Data Analysis on e-commerce data and then performed clustering analysis.

+# Experience
+ - currently enrolled as a participant in #100DaysofUplift at GSOC (Girl Script of Code).
+ - was a data science and business analytic intern at The Sparks Foundation for a period of 1 month.
+ - was a teaching intern and volunteer at The Fix My Life Foundation for a period of 6 months.